ekotlikoff/dotfiles/README.md

   - Lightweight and configurable
 - Vim text editor
   - Try to minimize plugins to what vim is not natively good at
-    - Nerdtree for simple file system manipulation (move files, etc).
+    - [Nerdtree](https://github.com/preservim/nerdtree) for simple file system manipulation (move files, etc).
-    - CoC for multi language support.
+    - [CoC](https://github.com/neoclide/coc.nvim) for multi language lsp support.
 This lets me set [maps](vim/vim.symlink/plugin/coc.vim) that apply to all languages (`gd` for go to definition, `gr` for get references, etc).
 To onboard a new lang simply add the CoC extension to [coc_extensions](vim/install.sh).
 No new vim configs/mappings required.
-    - vim-commentary for slick comment/uncomment command `gc`
+    - [vim-commentary](https://github.com/tpope/vim-commentary) for slick comment/uncomment command `gc`
 - Tmux terminal multiplexer
   - This is [configured](tmux/config/vim.conf) to be vim-like in its mappings.
 - ZSH configs